In the 1920s, Howard Phillips Lovecraft wrote in his novel ‘Supernatural Horror in Literature’:

 These words by Lovecraft are still applicable today, particularly in the office.

-Majority of us anticipate changes in the workplace and frequently discuss with our coworkers how workplace dynamics should change for the better.
+The majority of us anticipate changes in the workplace and frequently discuss with our coworkers how workplace dynamics should change for the better.

 Why do we dread and resist change so much?